oscar6echo/black-scholes-calculator/README.md

 ## Black Scholes Calculator ##

-The [Black Scholes formula](http://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model) gives the theoretical price of a simple vanilla call or put option based on the a set of market parameters, as well as several derivatives of this price, known as the [Greeks](http://en.wikipedia.org/wiki/Greeks_(finance)).
+The [Black Scholes formula](http://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model) gives the theoretical price of a simple vanilla call or put option based on a set of market parameters, as well as several derivatives of this price, known as the [Greeks](http://en.wikipedia.org/wiki/Greeks_(finance)).

 This is a simple calculator with a 2D / 3D viewer to help understand the sensitivities of such option price to the formula inputs.